desmosinc/scrubber/README.md

 var scrubber = new ScrubberView();
 // Append it to the dom
 document.body.appendChild(scrubber.elt);
-// Call after appending the scrubber to notify it
-// that its width has changed. scrubber.resize();

 // onValueChanged is called whenever the scrubber is moved. scrubber.onValueChanged = function (value} {